Fred's Vietnam Days

 Can you believe the American people gave this M-60 Machine Gun to a 20 year old, skinny runt like me?
 This picture was taken in Vietnam, after I had been there for many months.
 I know that because of my long hair in the photo.

 It all began when I was drafted (actually, I volunteered for the draft) and was sent for my Army "Basic Training" to Fort Lewis, WA.
 This is a postcard I bought to send home.
 While these are not my actual barracks, mine were identical to them.
 Interestingly, I sent a post card to my Mom while on the Western Airlines flight from Los Angeles (where I was inducted) to Seattle (where Ft.
 Lewis is) and I said "Having a ball.
 Hope it lasts!".
 I did not have any idea then I would be sent to Vietnam.
-In my mind I was going to be a cook in Germany.
+In my mind, I was going to be a cook in Germany.
 There was no basis for this assumption I made, other than I just never thought they'd send me to fight.
 Wow, did I get that one wrong!
 I was 20 years old and that was my first real experience of life's ability to smack one in the face with a big dose of reality that not everything unpleasant happens to someone else.

 After Basic Training, those who received a 30 day pass to go home knew they were NOT going to Vietnam.
 There weren't very many who received that pass.
 Those who got orders to go directly to "AIT" (Advanced Infantry Training) knew they were going to Vietnam as an Infantry Soldier.
 You now already know I did not get my 30 day pass out of Basic Training.
 They sent me directly to "Tiger Land" at Ft.
 Polk, Louisiana.
 I would come to know it "lovingly" referred to as Ft.
 Puke, Lousyanna!
 This entrance to Tiger Land reminded me of a fun park (like Frontierland in Disneyland).
 But nothing else did.
 It was rigorous training.
 The barracks on the left bottom of this photo is exactly like the one I was assigned to.
-The truck in the center of this picture is known as a "duece and a half" (two and a half ton vehicle), and we were transported often like cattle in it.
+The truck in the center of this picture is known as a "duece and a half" (two and a half ton vehicle), and we were often transported like cattle in one.
 They also had large, uncovered trailers that would carry 3 to 4 times as many men than even a "Duece and a half".
-They were pulled by 18 wheeler-style tractors.
+These were pulled by 18 wheeler-style tractors.
 We really did feel like cattle in those.
 Anyway, once we completed our 8 week AIT course, we did get our 30 day pass to go home before we shipped to Vietnam.

 We left Saigon's Tan Son Nhut airport in Army green, air-conditioned buses, no less, and were taken to the 90th Replacement Division in Long Binh.
 By the way, I never saw window glass or air-conditioning (save for vehicles, the General's air-conditioned trailer and house, and a hotel in Vung Tau), the whole rest of the time I was in Vietnam!
 The next day (8/28/67), I was assigned to the 1st Infantry Division and went by "deuce and a half" forty miles to DiAn (pronounced "Zee-on"), which was just outside of Saigon, to the north.